Home - Italian - Puttanesca Sauce Recipe (Ready in 25 Minutes)

 • Empty the can of tomatoes into a mesh colander set over a bowl — this will drain off excess water.
 Discard the water and add the tomatoes to the bowl.
 Crush them with your hands or use a potato masher or wooden spoon.
 Set the bowl aside.

-• Add the olive oil, anchovies, red pepper and capers to a 10-12-inch saute pan or skillet and place over medium-high heat.
+• Add ¼ cup extra virgin olive oil, 3-4 oil-packed anchovies, 2 tablespoons capers, and ½-1 teaspoon crushed red pepper to a 10-12-inch saute pan or skillet and place over medium-high heat.
 Cook until the anchovies break down easily with a spoon and the capers begin to sizzle, about 2 minutes.

 • Bring the sauce to a simmer.
 Cook 15 minutes, stirring frequently, until the sauce has thickened.
 Add the parsley and serve over hot cooked pasta.